walmartlabs/shared-deps/README.md

      :speclj [[speclj "3.3.1"]]
      :cljs [[org.clojure/clojurescript "1.7.170"]]}

-(:core.async is specified verbosely, the simple vector for :speclj and :cljs are converted to a map internally).
+Why is :core.async specified as a map, and the other categories as vectors?
+The map value, with a :dependencies key, is the verbose option (that will eventually support some additional features; see below).
+Internally, a vector is wrapped as a map.

 Each category can define any number of dependencies, including :exclusions or other options.
 These dependencies are simply appended to the standard list of dependencies provided